fraenkel-lab/OmicsIntegrator/README.md

 ### forest input files and parameters

+#### Required inputs

 The first two options (-p and -e) are required.
 You should record your terminal nodes and prize values in a text file.
-The file "prizes.txt" is an example of what this file should look lie.
+The file `example/a549/Tgfb_phos.txt` is an example of what this file should look lie.
 You should record your interactome and edge weights in a text file with 3 or 4 columns.
-The file "edges.txt" is an example of this.
-If you have run the GARNET module to create scores for transcription factors, you can also include that output file with the --garnet option and --garnetBeta options.
+We provide the file `data/iref_mitab_miscore_2013_08_12_interactome.txt` is an example of this.

 The program will read in these files and create the interactome graph.
 It will print warnings whenever it comes across something unexpected, such as an edge